Growing Edges

 When You Believe (Mariah Carey & Whitney Houston) - Hope

-Through the Rain - Surviving the storm
+Through the Rain (Mariah Carey) - Surviving the storm

 Rain (SWV) - Receiving Love